Andy9oo/homepage/content/projects/flash/index.md

 There are several other tools that a user can use to search their file system, such as `find` and `grep`.
 These tools work well for specific use cases; however, they each have drawbacks. `find` can only search for file names, and `grep` has to crawl the file system for each search.

 Flash solves both of these problems, by building an inverted index to perform a full-text search over the file system, without the need to crawl it each time.
-Comparing it's performance to `grep` (as shown below), `flash` can search various datasets in near-constant time, well outperforming grep and providing a much better user experience.
+Comparing its performance to `grep` (as shown below), `flash` can search various datasets in near-constant time, well outperforming grep and providing a much better user experience.

 ![grep](/images/projects/flash/grep.webp)